-Experienced professionals sought as Trustees of the Refugee Survival Trust (Treasurer, HR and other roles)
+Experienced professionals sought as Trustees of the Refugee Survival Trust (Leadership, HR, Treasurer and other roles)

 The vision of the Refugee Survival Trust is that all refugees and asylum seekers in Scotland receive just and respectful treatment and support appropriate to their needs.
 We've been working for more than 20 years to assist some of the most vulnerable members of our society, particularly those who are facing destitution.